Fill out the form to get more information about the Grace Hopper Program bootcamp of your choice.

 Coding Jobs Beyond Tech Companies

 What you can do with coding skills isn’t limited to the tech industry.
 You can seek out careers in other industries that fit your interests.
-Because technology is integral to most modern businesses, tech jobs are growing in companies not traditionally thought of as technological.
+Because technology is integral to most modern businesses, tech jobs are growing in companies not traditionally considered technological.

 Retail

-Over the past decade, e-commerce has soared from 5% to 13% of all retail sales, according to the U.S. Census Bureau.
+According to Statista, the eCommerce market is expected to grow around 9% annually through 2029.
 With intense competition from Amazon, it’s no surprise that traditional retailers like Kroger, Nordstrom, and Home Depot have invested heavily in tech hiring in recent years.

 However, the jobs aren’t only in online sales.
 Market research firm BJSS reports that the top retail tech trends include the following: